tjmahr/dissertation/README.md

 Book" as a result.
 I deleted the package infrastructure stuff after that.

-**Change the output to make Github publishing easier**: I added `output_dir: "docs"` to `_bookdown.yml` so that the site would be generated in that folder.
-I did that so that I could publish to Github sites without using a gh-pages branch.
-(On Github, go to settings, Github pages, find the docs folder in the dropdown box.)
+**Change the output to make GitHub publishing easier**: I added `output_dir: "docs"` to `_bookdown.yml` so that the site would be generated in that folder.
+I did that so that I could publish to GitHub sites without using a gh-pages branch.
+(On GitHub, go to settings, GitHub pages, find the docs folder in the dropdown box.)

-I deleted Yihui's travis and deployment scripts because I didn't need a remote computer to push updates to the gh-pages any more.
+I deleted Yihui's Travis and deployment scripts because I didn't need a remote computer to push updates to the gh-pages any more.

-**Modularize**: I moved all the output information from yaml header to the `_output.yml` file.
+**Modularize**: I moved all the output information from YAML header to the `_output.yml` file.
 I also added `bookdown::word_document2: default` to get a Word file output too.
 I moved as much of the root-levels to assets as possible and updated references to these files to use the